 Sexual harassment runs a continuum from periodic comments to daily campaigns of victimization.
 Serious sexual harassment undermines workplace productivity, harms victims and bystanders, and can even lead to serious mental health conditions such as post-traumatic stress disorder (PTSD).
 Understanding what does and does not constitute sexual harassment is the first step toward combating this source of workplace misery.

-Understanding Sexual Harassment Law
+Understanding Sexual Harassment in North Carolina

 In North Carolina, two separate laws address issues of sexual harassment.
 The first is Title VII of the Civil Rights Act of 1964.
 This federal law makes workplace sexual harassment illegal and entitles victims to sue their harassers or employers in federal court.
 North Carolina also has a state law against sexual harassment.
 In addition to prohibiting workplace harassment, the state law mandates that government employers develop a plan to prevent unlawful workplace harassment.

 The Equal Employment Opportunity Commission (EEOC), the primary government organization charged with enforcing anti-sexual harassment laws, outlines three types of sexual harassment.
 According to this definition, sexual harassment occurs whenever there are unwelcome sexual comments, behaviors, requests for favors, or sexualized physical contact and: